BenMSK/LearningSamplingDistributionsUsingCVAE/README.md

 ## Descrition:
 This repository aims to learn the sampling distribution of RRT or RRT* algorithm.
-It implements the learned sampling module, which samples a random sample that may belong to the optimal path.
+It implements the learned sampling module, which samples a random sample that may lie at the optimal path.
-The optimal path is predcited by the conditional variational auto-encoder (CVAE) model.
+The optimal path is predicted by the conditional variational auto-encoder (CVAE) model.
-The model gets an environment image as a conditional value, and generates random samples.
+The model gets an environment image as a conditional value and generates random samples.
 With a probability _lambda, the learned sample is used.
 Otherwise, uniform sampling is applied.
 The detailed descriptioin is on [this paper](https://arxiv.org/abs/1709.05448).